HaydenMcKenzie/learning-data-engineering/README.md

-# Learning Spark and PostgreSQL
+# Learning Data Engineering

+This is a wiki where I learn data engineering software such as Apache Spark, Hadoop, Yarn and others such as PostgreSQL.